Rosabel's Rooms

 • "Rosabel’s Room to Talk" facilitates therapeutic supports for those impacted by child loss and is available to parents, siblings and other family members.

-Sharon Foley CEO of the IHF said: “We are proud of our partnership with Rosabel’s Rooms which is supporting parents and famiilies coming to terms with the loss of a child, aged up to 21.
-We are here for those facing dying, death and bereavement across Ireland".
+Helen McVeigh, Director of Fundraising at IHF said: “We are proud of our partnership with Rosabel’s Rooms which is supporting parents and families coming to terms with the loss of a child, aged up to 21.
+We rely on fundraising and voluntary donations for this work and are grateful to everyone that is supporting us".

 where your money goes

-Rosabel's Rooms is dependent on voluntary funding and we are very grateful for all support through donations and fundraising.
+Rosabel's Rooms is dependent on voluntary funding and we are very grateful for all support, donations and fundraising.
 We use these vital funds to directly help parents, siblings and other family members coming to terms with the loss of a child.
-Your generosity means we can continue working with Irish Hospice Foundation's Design and Dignity programme, can continue to provide Rosabel's Room to Heal grants to parents and offer therapeutic supports for families across Ireland.
+Your generosity means we can provide Rosabel's Room to Heal grants to parents, offer therapeutic supports through Rosabel's Room to Talk and continue our partnership with Irish Hospice Foundation Design and Dignity programme for hospitals.